codepath/android_guides/Listening-to-Sensors-and-Location.md

 }
 ```

 For using maps check out the [[Cliffnotes for Maps|Google Maps Fragment Guide]] or the [Android Maps Tutorial](http://www.vogella.com/articles/AndroidGoogleMaps/article.html).
+See a [working source code example](https://github.com/codepath/android-google-maps-demo).

 ## References